BMW i4: Powertrain

 The electric drive component of the i4, its charging unit and high-voltage battery are all developed in-house by the BMW Group, forming the fifth-generation eDrive system.
 A notable technical feature of the i4's powertrain concerns its packaging.
 The electric motor, transmission and power electronics are all contained in a single component, which allows for a higher efficiency of energy conversion.
-BMW also focussed on reducing the number of rare earth materials in the battery and electric motor system.
+BMW also focused on reducing the number of rare earth materials in the battery and electric motor system.
 None are used to construct the motor (efficiency factor of 93 percent), while the battery uses two thirds less cobalt than before.
 The motors themselves are positioned in the axles, and the axles also house the one-speed transmissions.

 The M50 can recuperate braking energy at a max rate of 195 kW and 116 kW for the eDrive40.
 The three adjustable regenerative braking levels includes a robust setting for one-pedal driving, while the fourth adaptive mode uses GPS data and driver-assistance systems to adjust the amount of regenerative braking.
 The eDrive40 is a rear-wheel drive model, where power comes from a single 250 kW electrically excited synchronous motor that is fitted to the rear axle.
 The M50 runs predominantly in rear-wheel drive mode, conserving energy and thus increasing range.
 The larger 230 kW electric motor resides at the rear, while the smaller 190 kW only kicks in when the front tires require power.
-Using a pre-warmed battery, consumption can be 20kWh/100 km driving in winter mountains.
+Using a pre-warmed battery, consumption can be 20 kWh/100 km driving in winter mountains.